 Have you ever seen these phrases on the internet?
 It sounds so sweet, right?
 Unfortunately, that’s not true because the blog itself does not make any money.

-A blog is just a tool to “sell” your value/product.
+A blog is just a tool to “sell” products/services.

 Then, how people make money from their blogs?
 Here are the most common ways to make money through blogs: